verrazzano/verrazzano/uninstall/README.md

 ### Complete Uninstall

-To completely uninstall all Verrazzano components, These scripts need to execute:
+To completely uninstall all Verrazzano components, These scripts need to be executed:
 ```
    ./uninstall/1-uninstall-istio.sh
    ./uninstall/2-uninstall-system-components-ocidns.sh